 p u b l i c a t i o n s

-21. Matosin N, Cruceanu C. Stress-related memory impairments are modulated by the synergistic action of stress hormones: implications for PTSD.
+22. Matosin N, Cruceanu C. Stress-related memory impairments are modulated by the synergistic action of stress hormones: implications for PTSD.
 The Journal of Neuroscience.
-Accepted March 16 2017.
-In press.
+2017.
 [5.924]

 19. Matosin N, Green MJ, Newell KA, Fernandez-Enright F. Effects of GRASP variation on memory in psychiatrically healthy individuals and cognitive dysfunction in schizophrenia.
-Gene Reports [no IF].
+Gene Reports.
 2017.
 6: 121-127.

-17. Matosin N, Fernandez-Enright F, Lum JS, Engel M, Andrews JL, Gassen NC, Wagner KV, Schmidt MV, Newell KA.
-Molecular evidence of synaptic pathology in CA1 in schizophrenia. npj Schizophrenia.
+15. Matosin N, Fernandez-Enright F, Lum JS, Engel M, Andrews JL, Gassen NC, Wagner KV, Schmidt MV, Newell KA.
+Molecular evidence of synaptic pathology in CA1 in schizophrenia. npj Nature Schizophrenia.
 2016.
 2: 16022

 14. Matosin N, Green MJ, Andrews JL, Newell KA, Fernandez-Enright F. Possibility of a sex-specific role for a genetic variant in FRMPD4 in schizophrenia, but not cognitive function.
 Neuroreport.
 2016.
 27(1): 33-8.
 [IF=1.644]